liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/01-creating-url-routes.markdown

 - View Guestbook: `http://localhost:8080/web/guest/home/-/guestbook/10619/view`

 Now you know how to quickly implement Friendly URLs in a custom portlet.
-You could leave it at that, but providing the `guestbookId` and `entryId` in the URL really isn't helpful.
+You could leave it at that, but using the `guestbookId` and `entryId` in the URL really isn't as friendly as it could be.
 The next step is to replace those IDs with the title of the Guestbook or Guestbook Entry.

 ## Next Steps